On November 16, 2016, the UO issued this statement to campus on these issues:

 A: International employees can contact Jennifer Doreen, international employment specialist, at email@example.com or 541-346-2638.

 Q: I am a visiting scholar expecting to come to the University of Oregon.
 How will the recent executive actions affect my ability to come to Oregon?

-A: We recommend postponing any visits from scholars from the seven targeted countries during the period of the current 90-day ban, through April 27, 2017.
-Visiting scholars from other countries are encouraged to proceed as planned.
-Because immigration rules may continue to change, we suggest you consult closely with Kate Comiskey, international scholar advisor, email@example.com or 541-346-5573.
+A: Visiting scholars from all countries are encouraged to proceed as planned.
+Because immigration rules may continue to change, we suggest you consult closely with Ethan Mapes, international student and scholar advisor, firstname.lastname@example.org or 541-346-1402.

 Q: Where do I go with questions about international visiting scholars?

 A: Visiting scholars can contact Ethan Mapes, international student and scholar advisor, email@example.com or 541-346-1402.